Trocaire College Libraries

-Click here to access Gale Cengage Learning to access the database and start your search journey.
+Click here to access Gale to start your search journey.

 If you are off-campus, you will need to login with your Trocaire network ID and password.

-Gale Cengage Learning is a collection of databases on a variety of topics.
+Gale is a collection of databases on a variety of topics.

-Some of the databases in the library's subscription to Gale Cengage Learning include:
+Some of the databases in the library's subscription to Gale include:

 - Academic OneFile - covers a variety of topics

-- Culinary Arts Collection - articles about nutrition, the restaurant industry and recipes
+- Culinary Arts - articles about nutrition, the restaurant industry and recipes

-- Hospitality, Tourism and Leisure Collection - cultural and economic aspects of the travel and tourism industry
+- Hospitality and Tourism - cultural and economic aspects of the travel and tourism industry

 - New York State Newspapers - past issues of The New York Times and Buffalo News among others

-- Nursing and Allied Health Collection - articles on patient care and administration
+- Nursing and Allied Health - articles on patient care and administration

-- Opposing Viewpoints in Context - Pro/Con issues and current events
+- Opposing Viewpoints - Pro/Con issues and current events

-- Philosophy and Religion Collection - articles on a wide array of topics and religions
+- Religion and Philosophy - articles on a wide array of topics and religions

-- US History Collection - historical and critical articles about events in US History
+- US History - historical and critical articles about events in US History

 You can click directly on a database to search it individually.